triestpa/Police-Analysis-Python/README.md

 We'll define a new function to compute the search rate and hit rate for the traffic stops in our dataframe.

 - **Search Rate** - The rate at which a traffic stop results in a search.
-A search rate of `0.20` would signify that out of 100 traffic stops, 20 resulted in a search on average.
+A search rate of `0.20` would signify that out of 100 traffic stops, 20 resulted in a search.
 - **Hit Rate** - The rate at which contraband is found in a search.
 A hit rate of `0.80` would signify that out of 100 searches, 80 searches resulted in contraband (drugs, unregistered weapons, etc.) being found.

 ```python